WitnessTree Land & Livestock Farm

 When we acquired the farm in 2001, it had been idle and untouched for 30 years.
 In fact, there were still hats and jackets hanging on the sunporch and dishes setting on the table, as if someone had just stepped out.
 The original structure is a 2-story log cabin, circa mid-1800's, and the rest of the house was built around it sometime in the 1900's.
 We are now working to restore the house, having spent most of the first 4 years cleaning out and repairing the barns & outbuildings, brushhogging the

 Every year on the first weekend in October, we host the "Mid-Missouri Horse, Mule, & Ox Farming and Historical Crafts Days" on our farm.
-Although cancelled this year (2020), 2021 will be the 24th anniversary for the event, and the 20th year held here at WitnessTree.
+2023 will be the 26th year for the event, and the 22nd year held here at WitnessTree.
 It is a showcase for the demonstration of heritage crafts and animal-powered farming skills.
 We have had as many as 20-plus draft teams working in the field at once, and have some of our rare livestock on display then as well.
 Our crafters demonstrate several of the skills that made up daily life a century ago, and are still a part of daily life for many of us who prefer to stay connected with the land.
 You can find additional information about this event on our "Keeping It Simple" page.